ibm-cloud-docs/account/account_faq.md

 {: #contactsupport}
 {: faq}

 Click **Support** from the console menu bar to go to the Support Center.
-Learn more about support in [Getting support](/docs/get-support?topic=get-support-support-plans).
+For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

 ## Can I sign up for a free trial?
 {: #freetrial}